Yankho Kamwendo

-He has toured extensively with national theatre company Riksteatern, performing the play Elddop.
+He has toured extensively with national theatre company the National Swedish Touring Theatre, performing the play Elddop.
 Kamwendo has also initiated a documentary about Malawian children who became orphans after losing their parents to HIV.

 Personal life

 Yankho Kamwendo's father was born in Malawi and his mother hails from Sweden.
 Kamwendo lives in Hammarbyhöjden, Stockholm.

 He is an alpine skiing enthusiast and has been involved with missionary aid work in Africa.